Offirmo/offirmo-shell-lib/README.md

 Requirements
 ------------
-The OSL is targeted at bash, though since I used to be forced to use ksh, it should be mostly compatible with ksh.
+The OSL is targeted at bash.
+Never tested with another shell.

 Installation
 ------------